 Circumstances of Accident That Killed John Przychodzen

-The accident that led to Przychodzen’s death garnered a great deal of media attention throughout the Seattle area and bicycling community.
+The fatal bicycle accident that led to Przychodzen’s death garnered a great deal of media attention throughout the Seattle area and bicycling community.
 Multiple news reports had announced that police were reviewing the circumstances of the crash, suggesting that criminal charges might be filed against the driver and that Przychodzen’s family and loved ones would feel at least some sense of justice.

 But just a few months after the devastating accident took Przychodzen’s life, Kirkland police announced that the 18-year-old driver would not face any criminal charges in relation to the accident.

 “It was a terrible accident, and it is unfortunate that someone lost their life,” explained Detective Allan O’Neill of the Kirkland Police Department.

 At the time, police had determined that the teen driver hit Przychodzen after swerving to avoid hitting another car.
 The Przychodzen family asked me to file a civil lawsuit to uncover exactly what led to the bicyclist’s death, and multiple witnesses disputed the police department’s findings when they said the driver “drifted off into the shoulder,” which was consistent with being distracted behind the wheel.

 In the end, the victim’s family was awarded a substantial settlement from the at-fault driver’s insurance company.
 The driver was publicly identified in news reports about the accident and likely endured a great deal of grief from the incident, but otherwise got through the ordeal with only a $42 ticket.